adrielklein/deduplicater/README.md

 #Deduplicater
-A command line application that removes duplicate entries from a json file
+A command line application that removes duplicate entries from a json file.

 ##How to use
 1. clone this repository